lukaszkorecki/oreo/README.md

 # How does this work?

-It's **very simple** ;-) Oreo plugs into Aero's facilities and defines a couple of extra reader tags to simplify looking up vars, which are used as component init functions, references to handlers, etc.
+It's **very simple** ;-) Oreo plugs into Aero's facilities and defines a couple of extra reader tags to simplify looking up vars, which are used to create component instances, references to handlers, etc.

 In your config map (the one you load using `aero.core/read-config`), add an `:oc/system` key with a map that defines your system.
 Name your component keys as you would normally, and define them as maps with special keys.
 They are:

 - `:oc/create`  - A fully qualified, namespaced keyword or symbol referencing a function that creates your component.
 It will receive a single argument - the config map read from `:oc/init`.
-- `:oc/init` - A configuration map for your component, either defined inline or using the `#ref` reader macro or any other facility provided by Aero (`#env`, `#or`, etc.) used to produce a configuration map.
+- `:oc/init` - **Optional**, A configuration map for your component, either defined inline or using the `#ref` reader macro or any other facility provided by Aero (`#env`, `#or`, etc.) it's used as the value passed to the component constructor (`map->MyComponent` etc)
 - `:oc/using` - **Optional** dependency list for the component.
 It can be a vector or a map, just like Component expects it to be.
 If missing, the component will be constructed without any dependencies.

 Because of Component's Lifecycle protocol works, you can also use Oreo to add stateless components to your system such as functions or static values.